MASB Approved Accounting Standards for Private Entities

 Malaysian Private Entities Reporting Standard (MPERS)

-To purchase a copy of MPERS, please click here
+To purchase a copy of MPERS (2025), please click here

 Implementation support

-The IFRS Foundation is developing stand-alone modules, one for each section of the 2015 version of the IFRS for SMEs Standard.
-The IFRS for SMEs modules contain a copyright notice and terms for the allowed use of the materials.
+The IFRS for SMEs Accounting Standard modules contain a copyright notice and terms for the allowed use of the materials.
 Please ensure that you read the notice and terms before using the materials.
-For more details, please visit IASB website at https://www.ifrs.org/supporting-implementation/supporting-materials-for-the-ifrs-for-smes/#resources.

 Disclaimer